 43. Tweak your operations to become more efficient

-Efficiency is key for you to operate a business that is using it time and resources wisely.
-Always check your operations and analyze where your performance can be adjusted in order to improve efficiency.
+Efficiency is key for you to operate a business that is using its time and resources wisely.
+Always check your operations and analyse where your performance can be adjusted in order to improve efficiency.

 44. Ensure your cash flow remains positive, with proper safety measures